GmrezaH/devopsToolkit/security/vault/vault-ha-tls.md

        -format=json > ${WORKDIR}/cluster-keys.json
    ```

-   > [!NOTE]
-   > The `operator init` command generates a root key that it disassembles into key shares `-key-shares=5` and then sets the number of key shares required to unseal Vault `-key-threshold=1`.
+   The `operator init` command generates a root key that it disassembles into key shares `-key-shares=5` and then sets the number of key shares required to unseal Vault `-key-threshold=1`.
 These key shares are written to the output as unseal keys in JSON format `-format=json`.
 Here the output is redirected to a file named `cluster-keys.json`.

-   > [!IMPORTANT]
-   > Store Unseal keys and Root key SECURELY

 1. Create variables to capture the Vault unseal key.